FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 #### `connectors`

 The `connectors` option provides a list of connectors with which the `Fuel` connector manager can interact.
 The manager interacts with the connectors, which in turn handle communication with the respective wallet.
 You can find a list of all the connectors in our [`FuelLabs/fuel-connectors`](https://github.com/FuelLabs/fuel-connectors).

-Below, you will find a snippet of using the current default connectors provided by the `fuel-connectors` package.
+Below, we initialize the manager using the `defaultConnectors` method which provides an array of all the default connectors available in the `fuel-connectors` package.
+Supplying the `devMode` flag as `true` will enable the development wallet for the connectors (to install visit our [wallet documentation](https://docs.fuel.network/docs/wallet/install/)).

 <<< @/../../docs-snippets/src/guide/wallets/connectors.test.ts#fuel-options-connectors{ts:line-numbers}